 In each research area in the department, faculty and students apply state-of-the-art quantitative and econometric tools.
 Accordingly, the graduate and undergraduate programs emphasize quantitative skills and draw not only from faculty within the department, but also from faculty in the Departments of Economics, Statistics, and the Graduate School of Management.

-In addition to the regular faculty, the department has five Cooperative Extension Specialists who conduct a range of applied research projects related to the economics of California agriculture, natural resources and the environment, and economic development.
+In addition to the regular faculty, the department has two Cooperative Extension Specialists who conduct a range of applied research projects related to the economics of California agriculture, natural resources and the environment, and economic development.
 Graduate students often work with CE Specialists on these projects, sometimes for MS thesis or dissertation research.

 Contact Us2116 Social Sciences and Humanities